Past Events 2023

 Alan Croker: A passionate Presentation

-Alan Croker is a director and the principle of Design 5 Architectural firm of Sydney, that specialises in the conservation, adaptive re-use and heritage assessments of old buildings.
+Alan Croker is a director and the principal of Design 5 Architectural firm of Sydney, that specialises in the conservation, adaptive re-use and heritage assessments of old buildings.

 Alan spoke passionately about the need to include the way we regard architecture into our thinking about sustainability.
 He cited the 2021 Pritzker Prize winners Anne Lacation and Jean-Phillippe Vasssal’s transformation of a 1960s block of 96 social housing units into a light-filled and uplifting place to live.
 He used this example to promote the alternative that many architects hold today – to demolish and replace buildings as an easy and short-term solution – rather than to adapt, repair and restore them.
 Demolition is a waste of materials which our future cannot afford whereas keeping our old buildings and their history can be achieved by careful thinking which will add another layer to their history, is more sustainable and strengthens our cultural environment.